kulmaganbetov/kulmaganbetov/README.md

 - Optimized database queries and improved application performance.
 - Integrated third-party APIs and services to enhance functionality.

-### Freelance Developer (2019 - 2023)
+### Freelance, PHP Developer (2019 - 2023)
-- Worked on diverse projects including API development, data parsing, and web scraping.
+- Worked on diverse projects including PHP development.
 - Built custom solutions for clients, from e-commerce sites to automated data collection tools.

+## E-commerce projects
+- [irocket.kz] iRocket offers tools designed to help online stores on Kaspi.kz increase sales and maintain top positions.
+- [moodmart.kz] MoodMart is an online store specializing in beauty and skincare products.
+- [WhatsApp ChatGPT Assistant Bot] A WhatsApp bot that integrates with Google Calendar, schedules Meet calls based on OpenAI (ChatGPT) API.

 ## Projects
-- [WhatsApp Assistant Bot] A WhatsApp bot that schedules Zoom calls and integrates with Google Calendar.
 - [LinkedIn Job Parser] A Python scraper that parses job postings from LinkedIn.
 - [CIFAR-10 Classifier] A machine learning model for image classification using the CIFAR-10 dataset.

 ## Education
 - **Nazarbayev Intellectual School** - High School Diploma